JakobLindekilde/DawaReplication.OData/README.md

 ### Prerequisites

-Get and install project DawaReplication first.
+Get and install project https://github.com/JO-Informatik-ApS/DAWA-Replication first.
 Fill your database with DAWA data.
 Then get this project.
 You will at the minimum need an SQL Server version 12 paired with the latest security updates running on your system.
 You will also need the .NET CORE 2.1 and .NET Framework 3.5 or higher to run this webservice.